NAHMA 2012 Affordable Housing Vanguard Award Winners

-- Small Property (under 100 units) – City Arts, Baltimore, MD (Award Application – Project Details)
+- Small Property (under 100 units) – Old Court Estates Co-op, Baltimore, MD

 Vanguard Award for Major Rehabilitation of an Existing Rental Housing Community:

-The judges of this year’s Vanguard Awards were NAHMA owner/developer members from across the country.
-They included Jim McGrath, President, PRD Management, Pennsauken, NJ; Raquel Guglielmetti, Executive Vice President, Northwest Real Estate Capital Corp., Boise, ID; Carole Glodney, President, G&K Management Co., Culver City, CA; Michael Johnson, Executive Vice President, ALCO Management Inc., Memphis, TN; and Dan Murray, President (retired), Corcoran Jennison Management Co., Boston, MA.
+The judges of this year’s Vanguard Awards were NAHMA owner/developer members from across the country: Jim McGrath, President, PRD Management, Pennsauken, NJ; Carole Glodney, President, G&K Management Co., Culver City, CA; Michael Johnson, Executive Vice President, ALCO Management, Inc., Memphis, TN; Ron Burson, President, Gorsuch Management, Lancaster, OH; and Dan Murray, President, DM Associates, Scottsdale, AZ.

 A brief summary of the award-winning developments follows.